craigcarl-oracle/oci-python-sdk/examples/README-examples-development.rst

 Examples should be -

-* Runnable
+* Executable
 * Atomic and implemented as a module

   * A module should be limited to, at most, a single resource type.
+  * A module should implement a single architecture.

+    * See the VCN examples.
-  * The module should import other examples as required to be runnable.
+  * A module should import other examples as required.

-* Be over-commented

-  * The examples should be consumable by users of all skill levels.
+* Easily consumable by users of all skill levels

+  * Examples should be over-commented.
+  * Logging should be used be aggressively.
-  * Include a docstring.
+  * Functions should always include a docstring.
+  * Module names should be descriptive.
   * Include links to the `API reference`__ for the API.
+  * With exceptions for above examples should conform to PEP8.

 __ https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html

 * Be opinionated

   * An example should represent the best practise.

+    * Python 2.* compatibility is neither required nor encouraged.

 Tests
 =====